 Differentiate between Features and PI Objectives

 The team’s PI objectives often relate directly to intended features; indeed, many are the same.
 However, the mapping is not always straightforward, since some features require the collaboration of multiple teams, as Figure 2 illustrates.

 Note that an individual team can deliver some features (such as Feature A) can be delivered by individual teams; others (Feature B) require collaboration.
 In addition to features and inputs to features, other team objectives will appear as well.
-These can include technical objectives (for example, the proof of concept in Figure 2) that enable future features, enhancements to development infrastructure, Milestones, and more.
+These can include technical objectives (for example, the proof of concept in Figure 2) that enable future features, enhancements to development infrastructure, and Milestones.
 All the results of this process are captured in the affected team’s objectives.

 Features and acceptance criteria are excellent tools to help understand, capture, and collaborate around the work that needs to be done, but it’s all too easy to get caught up in ‘finishing the features’ and missing the overall goals hiding inside them.
 PI objectives help shift focus away from developing features to achieving the desired business outcomes.

 A better understanding of the intent offered by direct conversations with the Business Owners often results in the teams providing new perspectives to System Architects/Engineering and Product Management and quickly finding ways to apply their expertise to create better solutions.